-

-Processing: Medium rare.
+Processing: Medium roast.

 Aroma: Thick, fruity-floral, with notes of honey, spices and dried fruits.